heidelberg-hepml/lloca-experiments/README.md

 python run.py -cn config -cp runs/toptagging/hello_world_toptagging train=false warm_start_idx=0
 ```

-The warm_start_idx specifies which model in the models folder should be loaded and defaults to 0.
+Note that `-cn` and `-cp` now point to the config file of the past run, and not to the default files in the `config_quick/` or `config/` directory.
+The warm_start_idx specifies which model in the models folder should be loaded, and defaults to 0.

 ## 4. Citation